danyel-ii/cubixles_/remaining_tasks.md

 This list captures items still needed from you to complete v0.

+## C1 — Contracts: Simplified economics + splitter behavior (Verify)

+These changes are implemented in code; verify on a Sepolia deployment.

+- Mint price fixed at `0.0017 ETH`, paid to `owner()` with refund on overpayment.
+- ERC-2981 royalties set to 5% with receiver = `RoyaltySplitter`.
+- RoyaltySplitter behavior:
+  - If router unset, forwards 100% ETH to owner.
+  - If router set and swap succeeds, forwards $LESS tokens to owner and remaining ETH to owner.
+  - If swap reverts, forwards 100% ETH to owner without reverting.

+## C2 — Frontend: Floor snapshot + Leaderboard scaffold (Verify)

+These changes are implemented in code; verify in the UI.

+- Per-NFT floor snapshot (ETH) in selection list.
+- Total floor snapshot (ETH) above mint button.
+- Floor defaults to `0` on Sepolia (chainId `11155111`).
+- Leaderboard placeholder view with navigation from main UI.
+- (Optional) Floor snapshot fields in metadata provenance.

 ## T14 — Direct Mint Call (Finish)

 - Deploy `IceCubeMinter` to Sepolia and update `contracts/deployments/sepolia.json`.